Visyond/website-hugo/site/content/casestudy/managing-logistics-and-risks-with-monte-carlo-simulations-sgm-shipping-services.md

 ## With Visyond, there is more control over the decision-making process

-By putting the model, its assumptions and scenarios at the center of the ecosystem of automated analysis tools and interactive dashboards, **the Visyond platform has become the one-stop-shop that connects modelers, analysts, decision makers and other stakeholders** together in a single secure environment.
+By putting the model, its assumptions and scenarios at the center of the ecosystem of automated analysis tools and interactive dashboards, **the Visyond platform has become a one-stop-shop that connects modelers, analysts, decision makers and other stakeholders** together in a single secure environment.

 ## With Visyond, it’s easier to understand the model structure